isomerpages/moe-concordpri/_for-parents/New P1 Parents/Administrative Matters.md

 of Education (MOE) would like to collect necessary information about you and your child/ward to provide educational services for your child/ward in our schools.</p>
-<p>You will be able to submit the Student Details Form from <strong>10 am</strong> on
+<p>You will be able to submit the Student Details Form from <strong>10 am</strong> onwards
-1 Dec 2025 via PG.
+on 1 Dec 2025 via PG.
 We will notify you via PG when the Form is available.</p>
 <p><strong>Only one parent</strong> (father or mother) is required to submit
 the pupil data to MOE.
 However, if the parent indicates that he/she is unable to provide his/her spouse’s highest educational level attended,